The essential baby gear and gadgets that change mommy life

 The Custom Shoppe Customized Vinyl Bibs

-One of my favorite gifts that I received when I had my daughter are these washable customized bibs from The Custom Shoppe.
+One of my favorite gifts that I received when I had my daughter is these washable customized bibs from The Custom Shoppe.
 Though I stock up on plain white terry cloth bibs (such as these) during the bottle-only stage, I love these once baby begins eating solid food (when the real mess begins).
 Simply rinse and it’s ready for the next use.
 I no longer have to worry when all the bibs are in the wash.
 It’s also perfect to bring along when traveling.

 I miss these so much now that my baby has transitioned from formula to milk!
 The Mixie allows you to store the formula powder and water separately.
 Simply press in the bottom and shake, and baby is ready to eat.
 It’s perfect for keeping a backup in the diaper bag, keeping upstairs for overnight shifts, or for when you’ll be out all day (no more shlepping around bulky formula containers or making a powder mess all over the car!).
 Get a couple of these!